 Case I: I endpoint determined using phenolphthalein as an indicator and then methyl orange is used to get II endpoint in continuation.

 Case II: Endpoint is determined using phenolphthalein as an indicator.
 Next time endpoint is determined by taking another (fresh) same volume of the mixture using methyl orange as an indicator.

 Meq.
 Of Acid = meq.
 Of NaOH = 1/2 meq.
 Of Na2CO3

 For Methyl Orange:Different colors of methyl orange at different pHMeq.
 Of acid = meq.
 Of NaOH = meq.
 Of Na2CO3

 Example: 200 mL of a solution of mixture NaOH and Na2CO3 was first titrated with phenolphthalein and N/10 HCl.
-17.5 mL of HCl was required for the end point.
-After this methyl orange was added and 2.5 mL of same HCl was again required for next end point.
-Find out the mass of NaOH and Na2CO3 in mixture:
+17.5 mL of HCl was required for the endpoint.
+After this methyl orange was added and 2.5 mL of the same HCl was again required for the next endpoint.
+Find out the mass of NaOH and Na2CO3 in the mixture:

 Meq.
 Of HCl used for 200 mL solution = 17.5 x (1/10) = 1.75

 ∴ meq.
 Of NaOH + 1/2 meq.
 Of Na2CO3 = 1.75

 Methyl Orange as indicator: After I end point, methyl orange is added

 1/2 meq.
 Of Na2CO3 = meq.
 Of HCl used